-bool keyword when you declare a column that has Boolean data type.
+bool keyword to declare a column with the Boolean data type.

 When you insert data into a Boolean column, PostgreSQL will convert it into the Boolean value e.g., 1, yes, y, t, true are converted to true, and 0, no, n false, f are converted to false.

 When you select data from a Boolean column, PostgreSQL converts the value back e.g., t to true,